mvkvc/reel_hiring_project_elixir/README.md

 The function `parse/1` is defined in the `Parser` module at 'lib/parser.ex'.
 A sample of json consumption data is read and passed to `parse/1` by the existing helper functions.
 The data contains hourly consumption readings from a single metering point for a 48 hour period.
 You can inspect the sample data at 'data/consumption_data.json'.

-We want you to write the code that will parse the sample data provided to this function.
+We want you to write the code to parse the sample data provided to this function.
 The `parse/1` function is just a starting point - you can add functions and/or modules as you wish.

 The output of the `parse/1` function needs to contain the 48 consumption readings from the sample data in the following format: